-Christine Lampard’s stalker avoids jail term
+Christine Lampard’s stalker Christof King avoids jail term despite leaving her 'too scared' to go outside

 -

-Christine Lampard’s stalker avoids jail term
+Christine Lampard’s stalker Christof King avoids jail term despite leaving her 'too scared' to go outside

 Christine Lampard’s stalker has dodged prison despite sending the TV presenter a raft of chilling tweets and turning up at her home in a campaign which left her too scared to leave the house.